 Proposed additional definition:

-non-MLD upper MAC sublayer: The components of a non-MLD STA that perform functionalities above the lower MAC sublayer for link-specific (non-MLD) traffic, and for group addressed MLD traffic if co-located with an MLD.
+non-MLD upper MAC sublayer: The components of an affiliated AP that perform functionalities above the lower MAC sublayer for link-specific (non-MLD) traffic, and for group addressed MLD traffic.

-Then, we can add a reference model figure (new Figure 4-29c, below) that shows how these co-located MLD and non-MLD sublayers relate to each other, similar to the existing Figure 4-27.
+Then, we can add a reference model figure (new Figure 4-29c, below) that shows how these co-located MLD and non-MLD sublayers relate to each other on an AP, similar to the existing Figure 4-27.
 Suggest keeping this high-level, however, not showing the separate components for the data plane and management plane (yet), as that gets too complicated in one figure.
 (We have the new Figure 4-29a to show the data plane/management plan relationships.)
-As it gets too complicated to show all the planes and connections in one Figure, in clause 5, we can reference this new high-level figure (Figure 4-29c), in combination with Figure 5-2a and Figure 5-1, to explain that the complete view of a co-located MLD and its affiliated STAs is the combination of these figures.
+As it gets too complicated to show all the planes and connections in one Figure, in clause 5, we can reference this new high-level figure (Figure 4-29c), in combination with Figure 5-2a and Figure 5-1, to explain that the complete view of an AP MLD and its affiliated APs is the combination of these figures.

 Minor updates to Figure 5-2a

+Figure 5-2a is slightly modified editorially.
+The grey boxes showing the upper and lower MAC functionalities will not copy well and the layers of boxes get confusing, so suggest replacing with braces instead.
+The separation of TX and RX functions in the upper MAC is carried over into the lower MAC, for consistency.

-Figure 5-2a is slightly modified, to show the MPDU distribution function at the top of the MLD lower MAC sublayer (distributing to the MLD or an affiliated AP, based on a mapping from the TA).
-Also, editorially, the grey boxes showing the upper and lower MAC functionalities will not copy well and the layers of boxes get confusing, so suggest replacing with braces instead.
+An additional figure and text are added following Figure 5-2a, to introduce the MPDU distribution function at the top of the MLD lower MAC sublayer to support legacy operation (distributing to the MLD or an affiliated AP, based on a mapping from the TA) and the transmission of group addressed frames.

 Function(s) of MLD lower MAC sublayer:

 As the MLD lower MAC sublayer comprises only some link-specific, low-level MAC functions (as shown in Figure 5-2a), this component cannot perform many complex MAC functions.
-Instead, it is actually the non-MLD upper MAC sublayer of an affiliated STA/AP that performs these functions.
+Instead, it is actually the non-MLD upper MAC sublayer of an affiliated AP that performs these functions.

 The discussion in 4.9.5 of where functions are performed needs to be updated to clarify this.
 Examples include: